iurshina/bellingcat_contradictions/README.md

 Add more file formats: PDFs, CSVs...

+Try other embeddings, the current ones don't seem to be awesome

+Add more context to documents

 # Future work

+Switch to a fine-tuned opensource model, like Llama2

 Detect and offer topics for the loaded data?

-Add more languages to the data (German, Farsi?)

 Add feedback loop from the user, to show if these are the contradictions or not.